-US Navy destroyer collides with merchant ship
+US Navy destroyer takes on water after collision

 The ship completed $21 million in upgrades and repairs in February and is currently forward-deployed to Yokosuka, Japan, supporting security and stability in the Indo-Asia-Pacific region, the service said.

-The White House is tracking the incident, an administration official tells CNN.
+The White House is tracking the incident, an administration official told CNN.

 This story is breaking and will be updated.